theautomationdude/Blog/content/posts/DeployAZSubscriptionsAsCode/index.md

 ```

 # The Bicep file
+The reason I like to deploy using template deployments (Bicep or ARM) is that if you would use PowerShell cmdlets and loops to deploy each resource, it would call the Azure ARM Api once for every resource instead of just calling the Api once to deliver the deployment template.
+Once a deployment has been submitted to Azure, the deployment will be carried out by Azure Resource manager independently of your PowerShell session.
+You'll notice that this is way more efficient when deploying lot's of resources in a single deployment.

 Make sure to download the [main.bicep](main.bicep) and if you want to you can also download a file with all the powershell commands [subscriptionsdeploy.ps1](subscriptionsdeploy.ps1).
 It's a good idea to write your own bicep file and use the downloaded as reference, just to learn the syntax and the logic of the bicep files.
 Remember that `Ctrl+Space` will give you intellisense syntax help.

 ##### targetScope